 overwrites specified columns in dimension tables without retaining a history of changes.
 Type 1 SCD is useful for maintaining less-significant columns that are not used in historical analysis.
-In SAS Data Integration Studio, the SCD Type 2 Loader transformation allows you to combine Type 1 and Type 2 updates in a single operation.
+In SAS Data Integration Studio, the SCD Type 1 Loader transformation performs Type 1 updates.
+You can use the SCD Type 2 Loader transformation to combine Type 1 and Type 2 updates in a single operation.

-Type 2 SCD: full history
+Type 2 SCD: full history of data changes

-maintains multiple records for each individual in the dimension table.
-The latest entry is the current entry for that member.
+maintains multiple records for each business key in the dimension table.
+The latest entry is the current entry for that business key.
 Other rows comprise the historical record of data changes.
 New entries create new current rows.
 This comprehensive record of data changes is the primary purpose of the SCD Type 2 Loader transformation.

-Type 3 SCD: limited history
+Type 3 SCD: limited history of data changes